gboduljak/seam-carving/README.md

 - **Naive recursive solution**

   - By the optimal substructure above, we know we can correctly determine the optimal seam from starting from (i,j) by considering all possible 'extensions' of a path starting from (i, j) and there are finitely many of them (at most 3).
-By examining all of them, we obtain a natural recursive solution of the problem.
+By examining all of them, we obtain a natural recursive solution of the problem which is optimal by exhaustion.

   - Let `dp[i][j]`be the cost of the least energy seam starting from the pixel at (i, j).
 Let `e[i][j]`be the energy of a pixel at position (i, j).
 Let m be the number of rows.
 Then